genbtc/whatCD-API-utorrent-renamer/README.md

 Perhaps you want to capture the "wikiBody" information inside it and dump them into a .txt file in the music folder.
 Perhaps you want to capture the wikiImage to download album art.
 #### *altpre1sort-folder-of-torrents-by-tracker.py*
-Takes a large dumpfolder of torrents, and sort them into folders based on which tracker it has in the ["announce"] field.
+Note: has not been updated to use the settings.ini file Takes a large dumpfolder of torrents, and sort them into folders based on which tracker it has in the ["announce"] field.
 (useful if you save every torrent from every site like me)
 Note: There is an issue where some torrents use an ["announce-list"] field to list multiple trackers.
 This makes them go into the "None" folder.
 You can easily fix this with a bit of python, but it didn't affect me much.
 #### *alt2WhatCD-API_Downloader(by Hash).py*
+Note: has not been updated to use the settings.ini file.
+Note: has not been updated to work out of the box.
 If for some reason you arent using the seeding.zip and instead you chose to use the results of "altpre1sort-folder-of-torrents-by-tracker.py", then the torrents likely will not have the -TorrentID appended onto the end of them.
 In that case, you will need to use THIS Downloader (by Hash) which is slower.
 I have not figured out any other faster way to get ID's out of an hash, and the query to the API to get the ID is the same time/work as returning the entire JSON dict....
 Just stick to the normal script.... literally:)
 #### *Dependencies*: Bencode.py, BTL.py, munkres.py, whatapi.py (contain my modifications)
 #### *Unused*: bencode2en.py, torrent-torrent.py, torrent-group.py